Save emails to your Account Activities

 MailSync™ email synchronisation collects incoming and outgoing emails from a dedicated CRM mailbox which is hosted by us and managed on your behalf.
 MailSync retrieves the emails from the CRM mailbox and matches them up to your Contacts and Users in the CRM system.

 Incoming emails to your Users get into the CRM Mailbox by being carbon copied (cc’ed), or redirected there by your mail server.
-Outgoing emails from your Users get into the CRM mailbox by being blind carbon copied (bcc’ed) there, either automatically by the CRM system if you click on a Contact’s email address, or manually if you want to send an email directly from your email client e.g. Outlook.
+Outgoing emails from your Users get into the CRM mailbox by being blind carbon copied (bcc’d) there.
+This can be done either automatically from the CRM system when you click on a Contact’s email address, or manually if you want to send an email directly from your email client e.g. Outlook.

-For users of the Customer Service & Support module, the Case Id is automatically added to the Subject when the Contact’s email addresses is clicked in the CRM, and emails with the Case Id in the Subject are automatically matched to the Case as well as the Contact.
+For users of the Service & Support module, the Case Id number is automatically added to the Subject when the Contact’s email address is clicked in the CRM, and emails with the Case Id in the Subject are automatically matched to the Case as well as the Contact.

-To create a CRM Mailbox, in the Setup tab, click on Setup MailSync.
-An unique MailSync email address will automatically be created in the format ‘email@example.com’.
+To create a CRM Mailbox go to Settings / Integrations and the open MailSync tab.
+A unique MailSync email address will automatically be created in the format ‘email@example.com’.

 You need to tell your mail server to carbon copy (cc), or redirect a copy of each email sent to each User, to the CRM mailbox.
 You only need to do this for each CRM User, or for those Users that you want to capture incoming emails to.

-If you have a generic email address such as support@ or info@ then you might want to do the same for that email address as well, but be aware they will only be captured if the Contact is already in the CRM system.
+If you have a generic email address such as support@ or info@ then you might want to do the same for that email address as well.
+Please note, the emails will only be captured if the Contact is already in the CRM system.

 Instead of setting up forwarding on your mail server you could set up a rule to do this in your email client, but this has two disadvantages: you have to set this up for each User on their email client; and emails will only be forwarded when the User is using their email client.
 If they are out of the office the emails will not be captured until the User downloads their own emails first.